berachain/docs/apps/core/content/nodes/quickstart.md

 ### Step 4 - Download Snapshot (Recommended)

 This step is highly recommended to avoid waiting long sync times.
+Using a snapshot ensures that your node quickly reaches close to the current block height.

 :::warning
 Syncing from genesis can take multiple hours (potentially a few days), depending on your connection speed and number of peers.